Approximate blocked Gibbs sampling for Bayesian neural networks: Experiments

 NBG sampling is run upon fitting $\mbox{MLP}(2, 2, 1)$ and $\mbox{MLP}(2, 2, 2, 2, 2, 2, 2, 1)$ to the noisy XOR training set, while FNBG sampling is run upon fitting $\mbox{MLP}(784, 10, 10, 10, 10)$ to the MNIST and FMNIST training sets.
 So, parameters are grouped by node in $\mbox{MLP}(2, 2, 1)$ and $\mbox{MLP}(2, 2, 2, 2, 2, 2, 2, 1)$, whereas multiple parameter groups per node are formed in the first hidden layer of $\mbox{MLP}(784, 10, 10, 10, 10)$ as elaborated in Subsection~\ref{ss:mnist_ex}.
 Parameters are grouped by node from the second hidden layer onwards in $\mbox{MLP}(784, 10, 10, 10, 10)$.
 All three MLPs of Table~\ref{data_models_table} are relatively shallow neural networks.
 However, $\mbox{MLP}(784, 10, 10, 10, 10)$ has two orders of magnitude larger input layer width in comparison to $\mbox{MLP}(2, 2, 1)$ and $\mbox{MLP}(2, 2, 2, 2, 2, 2, 2, 1)$.
 So, the higher dimension of MNIST and FMNIST input data necessitates finer node-blocking in the first hidden layer of $\mbox{MLP}(784, 10, 10, 10, 10)$.
 On the other hand, the smaller dimension of noisy XOR input data implies that finer blocks per node are not required in the first hidden layer of $\mbox{MLP}(2, 2, 1)$ or of $\mbox{MLP}(2, 2, 2, 2, 2, 2, 2, 1)$.

 A normal proposal density is chosen for each parameter block.
-The variance of each proposal density is a hyperparameter, thus enabling to tune the magnitude of proposal steps separately for each parameter block.
-Proposal variances are tuned empirically.
+The variance of each proposal density is a hyperparameter, thus enabling to tune the magnitude of proposal steps separately for each parameter block. \tp{Preliminary FNBG pilot runs have been carried out in order to tune the proposal variances.
+During this pre-training stage, the proposal variances have been set initially to a single relatively high value across all parameter blocks.
+Subsequently, the proposal variances of blocks in each hidden layer have been reduced to smaller values in deeper layers until non-vanishing acceptance rates have been attained.}

 $m=10$ Markov chains are realized for noisy XOR, whereas $m=1$ chain is realized for each of MNIST and FMNIST due to computational resource limitations. $110000$ iterations are run per chain realization, $10000$ of which are discarded as burn-in.
 Thereby, $v=100000$ post-burnin iterations are retained per chain realization.
 Acceptance rates are computed from all $100000$ post-burnin iterations per chain.